bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 ### Hooks

-Hooks allow for capturing various events occurring in the BucketClient.
+Hooks allow for capturing various events occurring in the `BucketClient`.
 There are 5 kinds of events:

 - FeaturesUpdated
 - User